 Those named in Sterling's lawsuit included the NBA, commissioner Adam Silver, former commissioner David Stern, Sterling's wife, and two doctors who found the former owner to be mentally incapable of serving on the family trust that controlled the team.

 A federal judge dismissed Sterling's lawsuit in March.

 Sterling appealed that ruling but missed a key filing deadline last month.

-The lawyer for Sterling's wife, Shelly, called Friday's settlement it a capitulation. ?
+Pierce O'Donnell, the lawyer for Sterling's wife, Shelly, called Friday's settlement a capitulation. ?